This recipe is NOT safe for Coumadin (warfarin) users.

 Place the parsnips and salt in a zipper bag with the rosemary and pepper.

-Spray the potatoes for about three seconds with the oil and seal the zipper bag.
+Spray the parsnips for about three seconds with the oil and seal the zipper bag.

-Shake to coat the potatoes well with the oil and salt.
+Shake to coat the parsnips well with the oil and salt.

 Carefully place the parsnips on a non-stick cookie sheet.
 Avoid the fries touching each other.